Karbon is a feature-rich global operating platform for accounting firms that needed better solutions to onboard new users.

 At the time, Karbon was a 200 person start-up that had historically relied on sales, implementation and customer success teams to drive growth.
 In 2023, the team shifted to a product-led approach where I was tasked with designing onboarding features to better engage, activate and convert customers in a free 14-day trial.

-While balancing my core feature work, I implemented a new home page and multi-step wizards which streamlined setup activities and reduced time-to-value for customers.
-At the time, we didn't yet have the tooling or infrastructure in place to correlate our experiments to retention metrics.
-That said, I am super proud that these experiments helped me influence our executive team to implement a more data-driven framework for measuring future growth experiments.
+I implemented a new home page and multi-step wizards which streamlines setup activities and reduced time-to-value for customers.
+We didn't yet have the tooling or infrastructure to correlate experiments to retention metrics, so I strategised new metrics and used my experiments to influence our executive team to implement a more data-driven framework for measuring user acquisition and retention.

 My Contribution